See all Profiles

 Biography

-Dr. Burge is a Professor of Computer Science and currently serves as the Executive Director for the Howard West initiative at Howard University.
+Legand Burge, Ph.D., is a Professor of Computer Science and currently serves as the Executive Director for the Howard West initiative at Howard University.
 His primary research interest is in distributed computing and its applications in the design and development of social-technical systems.
 He is currently investigating the design and development of smart spaces to support immersive learning within a classroom, and smart spaces that facilitate the innovation process in distributed teams.
 He is also working with the Howard University Medical School's RCMI Center to utilize historical medical data to develop precision medicine tools to manage, detect, and prevent chronic diseases which affect African Americans.
 Additionally, he is also interested in researching design patterns for consensus algorithms for distributed Blockchain solutions.
 His research has been funded by NSF, NIH, Dept of Education, DHS, AFSOR, and various industry companies such as Amazon, and Google.
-His most recently funded project involves the design and development of socio-technology to triage elderly adults who suffer from cognitive decline utilizing ML/AI for Modeling Vocal Prosody and Facial Expressions.
+His most recently funded project involves the design and development of socio-technology to triage elderly adults who suffer from cognitive decline utilizing AI/ML for Modeling Vocal Prosody and Facial Expressions.
+He is the Lead MPI for the NIH AIM-AHEAD Data Science Training Core (DSTC).

 Education & Expertise